MaxSvargal/cascade/packages/cascade-graph/dspec/cfv_models.dspec.md

     cycles: List<List<String>> { required: true; description: "List of detected circular dependency paths." }
     independentSteps: List<String> { required: true; description: "List of step IDs that can be executed independently or early." }
     executionOrder: List<List<String>> { required: true; description: "Layered execution order for parallel processing." }
 }

+model cfv_models.TriggerDefinitionDsl {
+    id: "CFV_MOD_TRIGGER_001"
+    description: "Raw DSL trigger definition object from parsed YAML.
+This represents the CONFIGURATION of how the trigger should be set up."
+    type: String { required: true; description: "Trigger component FQN (e.g., 'StdLib.Trigger:Http', 'StdLib.Trigger:Scheduled')." }
+    config?: cfv_models.Any { description: "Trigger-specific configuration object (e.g., HTTP path/method, CRON expression).
+Structure defined by triggerConfigSchema." }
+    // Note: Triggers don't have traditional 'inputs' - they receive external events
+    // The 'config' defines how they should be set up to receive those events }

+model cfv_models.TriggerRuntimeContext {
+    id: "CFV_MOD_TRIGGER_002"
+    description: "Runtime context provided by a trigger to the flow execution.
+This is the standardized output that becomes available as 'trigger.*' in the flow."
+    triggerType: String { required: true; description: "The FQN of the trigger component that generated this context." }
+    triggerConfig: cfv_models.Any { description: "The configuration that was used to set up this trigger instance." }
+    runtimeData: cfv_models.Any { required: true; description: "The standardized data structure provided by the trigger (conforming to triggerOutputSchema).
+This varies by trigger type but is predictable for each type." }
+    timestamp: String { required: true; description: "ISO timestamp when the trigger fired." }
+    executionId?: String { description: "Unique identifier for this trigger execution instance." }
+}